espoirMur/my-blog-gastby/source/_posts/2022-04-06-master-options-africans.md

 I had been dreaming about attending a high-ranked university for ages.
 The interaction with brilliant professors lecturers, the smell of old books in a library, and the social aspect of university life have always fascinated me.

 After graduating from my local university in my native country - Congo, I decided to gain some real-world experience by working instead of going straight for a master's degree.
 Six years passed since I graduated, and I yearned to build a strong career in the Software Engineering industry.
 I wanted to realize my dream, and I decided to apply for a Master in Data Science in the UK.
-Fortunately, I got into the University of Essex to offer that course.
-(Not sure about the connection with the next section )
+Fortunately, I got an offer from the University of Essex, thanks for the Chevening Scholarship.
+For those who don't know I am currently doing my master at that university, my experience about it is mixed but that is out of the scope of this blog  🤪.

 As a Software Engineer, there are different ways to learn.
-I have gone through all of them:  tutorials, coding Bootcamp, Youtube videos, MOOC, personnel projects, and the academic course.
-Nevertheless, I can attest, that as long as we live in today’s world and economy, a high-ranked university is still the best, the most legit, and the most credible way to learn and acquire new skills, especially when it comes to research.
+I have gone through all of them:  tutorials, coding Bootcamp, Youtube videos, MOOC, personnel projects, and the academic way.
+Nevertheless, I can attest, that as long as we live in today’s world and economy, a **high-ranked** university is still the best, the most legit, and the most credible way to learn and acquire new skills, especially when it comes to research.
 I am not opening the old debate on the best way to learn as a Software Engineer, and it is beyond the scope of this blog.
 Instead, I will share some opportunities for young talented graduates from the continent in general and DRCongo particularly, on attending high-ranked universities globally.

 As a young African growing up in DRCongo, there are fewer options for good universities than someone born and raised in Europe or North America.